agilestacks/stack-app-eks/README.md

 * AWS configuration - S3 bucket to store deployment state
 * Stack parameters such as usernames and passwords

 The obtained DNS subdomain (of `bubble.superhub.io`) is valid for 72h.
-To renew the lease please re-run `hub configure -r dns --dns-update` every other day.
+To renew the DNS lease please run `hub configure -r aws --dns-update` every other day.
+For a permanent DNS domain please contact support@agilestacks.com.

 ### 4. Deploy